 At The Willow centre, we support young people aged 13 – 18 years and also the parents of children under 13 years.

-Child sexual abuse is defined as any form of sexual activity with a child by an adult, or by another child where there is no consent or consent is not possible or by another child who has power over the child.
+Child sexual abuse is any form of sexual activity with a child by an adult, or by another child, where there is no consent or consent is not possible or by another child who has power over the child.

 By this definition, it is possible for a child to be sexually abused by another child who is older or younger than the victim.

-If you feel or know that you have been forced into a sexual activity by someone, but are unsure about what to do, you can speak to us at The Willow Centre or speak to an adult that you trust; perhaps a teacher, doctor, medical professional, parent of a friend or family member.
+If you feel or know that you have been forced into a sexual activity by someone, but are unsure about what to do, you can contact us on 01872 272 059 here at The Willow Centre or speak to an adult that you trust; perhaps a teacher, doctor, medical professional, parent of a friend or family member.